GabrielleJohnston/READMEProject/README.md

 - [ ] Harmonic Distortion
 - [ ] Interharmonic Distortion
 - [ ] Phase Distortion
+- [ ] Overall metric for the signal

 # Files in repository are grouped as follows:
 ## General: